MacroRadar Sentiment Index

 A composite indicator that measures whether economic and market conditions reflect fear (risk aversion) or greed (risk appetite).
 It combines 7 components — spanning volatility, credit spreads, consumer confidence, employment trends, and market momentum — into a single 0-100 score.

-Is low sentiment a buy signal?
+Is low sentiment a contrarian indicator?

 Historically, very low sentiment readings (below 25) have been followed by above-average 12-month returns.
 However, sentiment alone is not a timing tool — it works best when combined with regime context.
 Low sentiment during a healthy economy is very different from low sentiment during an unfolding recession.